JulianStriegl/dimensional-er-cbt/README.md

 - install requirements.txt
 - run the jupyter notebook "Emotion_Detection_Rule_vs_ML.ipynb" and select venv as runtime environment

-This work was created by Jordan Wenzel Richter under the supervision of Julian Striegl.
+This work was created by Jordan Wenzel Richter under the supervision of Julian Striegl as part of the Junior Research Group: "AI-based Coaching of Students/AI-based CBT" of the Center for Scalable Data Analytics and Artificial Intelligence (ScaDS.AI) Dresden/Leipzig.